-The Department, by a resolution dated November 30, 2018, requested the Division of Bond Finance to issue the 2019A Bonds.
-The Governing Board authorized the issuance and sale of the 2019A Bonds by a resolution adopted on October 25, 1988, as amended and restated on May 17, 2005 (the "Authorizing Resolution"), a copy of which is attached hereto as Appendix E, and as supplemented by a resolution adopted on December 4, 2018, a copy of which is attached hereto as Appendix G. A resolution amending the Authorizing Resolution, a copy of which is attached hereto as Appendix F, was adopted by the Governing Board on December 4, 2018.
-See "SPRINGING AMENDMENT TO THE AUTHORIZING RESOLUTION" herein for more information about the amendment.
-The Board of Administration approved the fiscal sufficiency of the 2019A Bonds by a resolution adopted on December 4, 2018.
+The Department, by a resolution dated January 27, 2020, requested the Division of Bond Finance to issue the 2020A Bonds.
+The Governing Board authorized the issuance and sale of the 2020A Bonds by a resolution adopted on October 25, 1988, as amended and restated on May 17, 2005 (the "Authorizing Resolution"), a copy of which is attached hereto as Appendix E, as amended by the Forty-eighth Supplemental Resolution adopted on December 4, 2018, a copy of which is attached hereto as Appendix F, and as supplemented by resolutions adopted on December 3, 2019, and February 4, 2020, copies of which are attached hereto as Appendix G and H, respectively.
+The Board of Administration approved the fiscal sufficiency of the 2020A Bonds by resolutions adopted on December 3, 2019, and February 4, 2020.

-DESCRIPTION OF THE 2019A BONDS
+DESCRIPTION OF THE 2020A BONDS

-The 2019A Bonds and the interest payable thereon are obligations of the Department, secured by and payable solely from a first lien pledge of the Net Revenues of the Turnpike System on a parity with the previously issued 2006A through 2018A Bonds.
+The 2020A Bonds and the interest payable thereon are obligations of the Department, secured by and payable solely from a first lien pledge of the Net Revenues of the System on a parity with the previously issued 2006A through 2019B Bonds.

-The 2019A Bonds are being issued as fully registered bonds in the denomination of \$1,000 or integral multiples thereof.
-The 2019A Bonds are payable from the Net Revenues as described herein.
-The 2019A Bonds will be dated the date of delivery thereof and will mature as set forth on the inside front cover.
-Interest is payable on July 1, 2019, for the period from the date of delivery thereof, to July 1, 2019, and semiannually thereafter on January 1 and July 1 of each year, until maturity or redemption.
+The 2020A Bonds are being issued as fully registered bonds in the denomination of \$1,000 or integral multiples thereof.
+The 2020A Bonds are payable from the Net Revenues as described herein.
+The 2020A Bonds will be dated the date of delivery thereof and will mature as set forth on the inside front cover.
+Interest is payable on July 1, 2020, for the period from the date of delivery thereof, to July 1, 2020, and semiannually thereafter on January 1 and July 1 of each year, until maturity or redemption.

-The 2019A Bonds will initially be issued exclusively in "book-entry" form.
-Ownership of one 2019A Bond for each maturity (as set forth on the inside front cover), each in the aggregate principal amount of such maturity, will be initially registered in the name of "Cede & Co." as registered owner and nominee for The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the 2019A Bonds.
-Individual purchases of the 2019A Bonds will be made in book-entry form only, and the purchasers will not receive physical delivery of the 2019A Bonds or any certificate representing their beneficial ownership interest in the 2019A Bonds.
-See Appendix J, "Provisions for Book-Entry Only System or Registered Bonds" for a description of DTC, certain responsibilities of DTC, the Department and the Bond Registrar/Paying Agent, and the provisions for registration and registration for transfer of the 2019A Bonds if the book-entry only system of registration is discontinued.
+The 2020A Bonds will initially be issued exclusively in "book-entry" form.
+Ownership of one 2020A Bond for each maturity (as set forth on the inside front cover), each in the aggregate principal amount of such maturity, will be initially registered in the name of "Cede & Co." as registered owner and nominee for The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the 2020A Bonds.
+Individual purchases of the 2020A Bonds will be made in book-entry form only, and the purchasers will not receive physical delivery of the 2020A Bonds or any certificate representing their beneficial ownership interest in the 2020A Bonds.
+See Appendix K, "Provisions for Book-Entry Only System or Registered Bonds" for a description of DTC, certain responsibilities of DTC, the Department and the Bond Registrar/Paying Agent, and the provisions for registration and registration for transfer of the 2020A Bonds if the book-entry only system of registration is discontinued.